 In the mid-18th century, a chance encounter by sailors with a sperm whale opened a new chapter in American whaling: pelagic whaling.
 Nantucket whalers began sailing farther and farther offshore in a systematic, deep ocean pursuit of sperm whales and their valuable spermaceti oil.
 Nantucket’s early commercial success induced numerous coastal ports to join in the hunt for sperm whales, including Provincetown.

-Once the museum re-opens, be sure to come see these artifacts for yourself and learn more about Provincetown’s whaling history.
+Be sure to come see these artifacts for yourself and learn more about Provincetown’s whaling history.